IQSS/askdataverse/askthedata/README.md

 This section assumes you are the local Dataverse admin.
 First, download [askthedata.json](askthedata.json)

-Optionally, edit `toolUrl` if you have installed AskData on your own server.
+Optionally, edit `toolUrl` if you have installed AskTheData on your own server.

 As explained in the [Dataverse Guides](https://guides.dataverse.org/en/latest/admin/external-tools.html), run the following command: